 Acceptable substitutions may vary with catalog year.

-My advisee’s first language is not English.
+The student's first language is not English.
 How can he/she get foreign language credit?

 If the student graduated from a high school where the instruction is in a language other than English, the student can submit documentation of high school graduation in order to meet a foreign language requirement.
 Similarly, if students place directly into the 202 level of a foreign language they do not have to go back and take lower-level language courses in order to meet a requirement for two years of foreign language.
 In this case, it’s the immediate level of competency that’s important.
-In either case, the student will still have to complete additional credits to meet the overall degree requirement for number of credits earned.
+Either way, the student will still have to complete additional credits to meet the overall degree requirement for number of credits earned.
 Faculty advisors can assist students in choosing appropriate courses to meet the student’s transfer or career goals.

 How can a student have credits or degrees from foreign colleges or universities evaluated?

 NOVA accepts evaluation of foreign credit from World Education Services (WES) or the American Association of College Registrars and Admissions Officers (AACRAO).
 Students submit their documents to the agency and requests that a copy of the evaluation be forwarded to NOVA.
 The agency prepares a transcript giving American equivalents for the student’s work.
 There is normally a charge by the agency for this service, usually recovered by the student in saved NOVA tuition.
 The student can then request NOVA evaluation of the agency transcript just like a transcript from a U.S. college or university.

 Is there a “shelf life” or expiration date for courses that can be used as substitutes?